 All law firms want more “good” clients.
 But to get them – and keep them – you need an effective marketing strategy.

-AI is having a huge impact on marketing.
+(Note: AI is having a huge impact on marketing.
 It provides insights into what works, it saves huge amounts of time when doing marketing tasks, and it makes new marketing tactics possible for firms with minimal marketing budgets.
-See Using AI in law firm marketing.
+This is covered in a separate article, Using AI in law firm marketing.)

 What is your firm’s USP?